Tax Relief for Natural Disasters: Hurricanes, Floods, Fires & More

 Free access to retirement accounts – Borrow up to $100K from a retirement plan to pay for damages.

-Faster access to tax refunds – Individual taxpayers and businesses in a federally declared disaster area can claim losses related to the disaster on the tax return for the previous year and receive their refund in a shorter amount of time.
-This is usually done by filing an amended tax return.
+Faster access to tax refunds – Individual taxpayers and businesses in a federally declared disaster area can claim losses related to the disaster on their tax returns for the previous year and receive their refund in a shorter amount of time.
+This is usually done by filing an amended tax return

 How do I apply to have my return extended after a natural disaster?